 Can you earn cash back with a travel credit card?

-Some airline programs will let you redeem your miles for cash.
-Others will only let you redeem your points for stays at their properties.
+Some airline programs will let you redeem your miles for cash, while some hotel cards will only allow you to redeem your points for stays at their properties.

 Can you earn extra travel points by adding an authorized user to the card?